 This interdisciplinary course explores global issues and debates regarding significant issues affecting women's lives and opportunities for equality.
 Prerequisites: SO-121 OR UR-151.

 UR-286.
-The Role of Religion in Social Protest.
+Haiti and the Revolution (1791-1804).
 3 Credits.

 This course will examine the Haitian Revolution of 1791-1804 and the formation of the first independent nation in the Caribbean.
 Course Type(s): Pluralism.